dmoshehun-prog/learn-from-materials/README.md

 - Runs coverage audits, summary bidirectional mapping, reverse coverage spot checks, source hashing, and incremental-update validation
 - Distinguishes material-backed facts, areas not covered by the material, model-added content, and externally verified items
 - Offline by default with no automatic dependency installation; page notes, learner profiles, and wrong-answer records stay in the local browser only

-In v0.2.0, new systematic-study pages also use a per-unit action-rule ledger and a reviewed relationship ledger.
-Systematic PDF pages require an original-heading index so displayed section paths and page ranges can be checked before delivery.
-Framework cards and graph nodes share stable numbers; the two graphs offer readable zoom, fit-width and overview controls.
-The final delivery workflow requires and exports the whole-material methodology files.
-These checks support traceability, but do not replace a human reread of the source.

 ## Showcase